William Nickerson (British Army officer)

-Major-General William Henry Snyder Nickerson (27 March 1875, Dorchester, New Brunswick – 10 May 1954 Kintyre, Argyllshire, Scotland), was a Canadian-born recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, for actions taken during the Second Boer War.
+Major-General William Henry Snyder Nickerson (27 March 1875, Dorchester, New Brunswick – 10 May 1954 Kintyre, Argyllshire, Scotland) was a Canadian-born British Army officer and a recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces, for actions taken during the Second Boer War.

 Early life

 He was born at Dorchester, New Brunswick, son of the Reverend D. Nickerson, MA, Chaplain to HM's Forces, and Catherine Snyder, daughter of Reverend W. H. Snyder, MA.

 His family returned to England when he was a child.
 He was educated at Portsmouth Grammar School, Manchester Grammar School and Owen's College, the forerunner of the University of Manchester, graduating in medicine in 1896.
 A trained physician, he was commissioned as a lieutenant in the Royal Army Medical Corps (RAMC) of the British Army in 1898 and served in the Second Boer War from 1899.